Manipulating and Measuring Model Interpretability: Discussion and Conclusion

+Our experiments yielded some unexpected findings.
+First, we did not find a significant improvement in the extent to which participants followed the predictions of a clear model with few features compared to the predictions of a black-box model with more features.
+We also found that participants would have had lower prediction errors had they simply followed the model's predictions.

+Furthermore, we found that using a clear model hampered participants' abilities to detect when the model had made a sizable mistake, seemingly due to information overload caused by the amount of detail in front of them.
+When we investigated an outlier focus message, intended to counter information overload, we found that this behavior disappeared.
+Several findings from our post-hoc analyses are also consistent with the idea that too much information can be detrimental.
+In our first two experiments, in the condition in which participants were shown the \emph{most} information---i.e., the condition involving the clear, eight-feature model---participants were \emph{worst} at simulating the model's predictions, followed the model's predictions \emph{less}, and made \emph{less accurate} predictions of the apartments' selling prices compared to participants assigned to the other primary experimental conditions.

-These findings suggest new ways to present models to decision makers.
-When technically possible, it may be helpful for decision aids to alert users that the case under consideration may be an outlier.
-This could be achieved by training an auxiliary model to detect such cases.
-In addition, it may be prudent to have practitioners provide their own predictions before seeing the details or predictions of a model.
-Doing so could encourage decision makers to inspect the details of each case, increasing the likelihood that they notice any unusual inputs.
-Lastly, despite potential benefits of transparent models, it may be detrimental to expose model internals by default, as doing so might cause people to miss important details.
-Instead, model internals could be hidden until the user requests to see them.
+These findings suggest new ways to present models to people.
+When technically possible, it may be helpful to alert people when the data point in front of them may be an outlier.
+This could be achieved by training an auxiliary model to detect such data points.
+In addition, it may be prudent to ask people for their own predictions before seeing the model's predictions or even the model itself.
+Doing so could encourage people to inspect each data point carefully, making them more likely to notice any unusual feature values. \edit{Indeed, this idea is supported by recent research, which found that eliciting predictions and presenting feedback is beneficial for people's memory and comprehension of data points~\citep{kim2017explaining}}.
+Lastly, despite the potential benefits of clear models, it may be detrimental to expose model internals by default, as doing so might cause people to experience information overload.
+Instead, model internals could be hidden until the person using the model requests to see them.
 Testing these suggestions empirically would be a natural direction for future research.

-None of this is to say that transparency and parsimony should be ignored or avoided when designing decision aids.
-Instead, our results underscore the point that there are many possible goals in designing interpretable models, and that one should rely on rigorous experimentation over intuition to assess whether those goals are met.
+We emphasize that none of this is to say that the number of features or the transparency of the model should be ignored.
+Instead, our findings underscore the point that there are many possible goals when developing interpretable models, and that testing, not intuition, should be used to assess whether these goals have been met~\citep{wang2019designing, liao2020questioning}.